summus-kong/PEMA/README.md

   -r file, --input_rna file
                         Gene expression matrix.
 Should be a tsv file with one row per gene and one column per sample or embryo. (default: None)
-  -R file, --input_ribo file
-                        Rib-seq signal.
-Should be a tsv file with one row per gene and one column per sample or embryo.
-                        (default: None)
   -s <str>, --species <str>
                         Species to use to match genes to model. ['homo_sapiens', 'mus_musculus'] (default: homo_sapiens) -o file, --output file